UiT-UB/DSpace---Synchronize-embargo/README.md

 # DSpace-Synchronize-embargo
 Synchronize file embargo and metadata embargo values in DSpace

 This script reads file/bitstream embargo values from items in DSpace and sets a metadata field to the same value.
-This might be useful when you are already using the file embargo feature, but also have implemented the requirements for compliance with the OpenAIRE guidelines.
+This might be useful when you are already using the file embargo feature, but also have implemented the requirements for compliance with the OpenAIRE guidelines (https://guidelines.openaire.eu/en/latest/literature/index.html).

 These guidelines require certain metadata fields for items under embargo: A dc:rights field which indicates access level, and, if the access level is set to embargoed access, a dc:date field indicating the embargo end date.